 Note: To read or download a PDF publication, Adobe Acrobat Reader must be installed on your computer.

-To order any publication, please contact Lauren Leake, Archives Assistant, by email or by phone (804) 482-6440.
+To order any publication, please contact Lauren Leake, Archives Assistant, by phone (804) 482-6440.
 Lauren will confirm the costs of any publication(s) ordered including tax and shipping for your order.
 You will then need to submit a check to DHR.
 Upon receipt of your order and check, your publications will be sent out.
 DHR is unable to transact book orders and sales online with credit or debit cards.

 To access an online publication, scroll down or click on a bulleted link below to navigate to a description of publication, then click on title to access PDF for publications available online:

 Follow the link for online Archaeological Research, Technical, and Survey and Planning Reports